Synkstar/Synkstar/README.md

 Discord: https://nasulex.net/discord<br>
 Website: https://nasulex.net

-### Up and coming things:
+### Other projects:
 Laid Back Gaming: https://steamcommunity.com/groups/lb_gamers a gaming community with the goal of being exactly like its name.
-We will be running our own anycast network for this gaming community as well.

 Some of my interests:
 * Networking